mkp170791/numpy/doc/source/reference/maskedarray.baseclass.rst

 .. autoattribute:: MaskedArray.hardmask

-As :class:`MaskedArray` is a subclass of :class:`~numpy.ndarray`, a masked array also inherits all the attributes and properties of a  :class:`~numpy.ndarray` instance.
+As :class:`MaskedArray` is a subclass of :class:`~numpy_demo.ndarray`, a masked array also inherits all the attributes and properties of a  :class:`~numpy_demo.ndarray` instance.

 .. autosummary::
    :toctree: generated/